-My parents have five girls and no boys.
-My dad loves us very much and would do anything for us, but he wanted so badly to have a son.
-He took his anger and frustration out on my mother, and sometimes on us.
+"I was born in Nigeria in West Africa, my parents have five daughters but no sons.
+Although my father loves us very much and would do anything for us, he desperately wanted a son.
+He took his anger and frustration out on my mother and sometimes on us children.
 I tried to be the son he wanted by taking some of the responsibilities a son would have, just to keep his legacy going and to make him happy.
 In one of these duties, I found myself homeless inside my father’s house as rain poured inside through the roof made with palm trees.
 On that dark, cold and rainy night I was all alone, hungry, and scared with nobody to turn to but God.
-I felt abandoned and rejected that night not knowing that God was preparing me for a mission.
+I felt abandoned and rejected that night not knowing that God was preparing me for a mission later in life."

 In 2004, Lovina realized her calling to help others by providing women with the necessary tools to overcome domestic violence and substance abuse.

 In 2005, River of Life Homes received its nonprofit status and purchased our facility to be used as emergency and transitional housing for women and children leaving abusive situations.
 Our first client was a mother with three children.
 Since its founding, River of Life has helped over 1,000 individuals through emergency and transitional housing and support services.